-In response to requests by owners and operators of retail drycleaning facilities, the Fund was established by the Illinois General Assembly in 1997 to make financial resources available for the cleanup of spills and/or leaks from drycleaning machines and solvent storage units.
-The Fund consists of three primary parts: licensing, remedial action reimbursement, and insurance.
+In response to requests by owners and operators of retail drycleaning facilities, the Fund was established by the Illinois General Assembly in 1997 to make financial resources available for the cleanup of releases from drycleaning machines and solvent storage units at drycleaning facilities.
+Illinois EPA's administration of the Fund consists of three primary parts: licensing, remedial action reimbursement, and insurance.

-- Remedial Action Reimbursement: The Fund reimburses drycleaning facilities owners and operators for the cleanup of soil or groundwater contamination identified during site assessments conducted between July 1, 1997 and June 30, 2006.
+- Remedial Action Reimbursement: Subject to available funding, the Fund reimburses drycleaning facilities' owners' and operators' approvable expenses for the cleanup of soil or groundwater contamination attributable to a release of drycleaning solvent for which a site assessment was completed between July 1, 1997 and June 30, 2006.

 - Insurance: The Fund provides up to $500,000 in environmental liability coverage to pay for the cleanup of soil and groundwater contamination resulting from a current or future spill or leak of drycleaning solvent at an insured facility.
 A $10,000 deductible applies to each incident.

 The Fund is financed by the drycleaning industry via the following revenue streams: the annual drycleaner licensing fees; a solvent tax charged on each gallon of solvent purchased by drycleaners; insurance premiums paid by the drycleaners for environmental liability coverage; and, annual administrative fees paid by inactive drycleaning facilities that remain eligible for reimbursement from the Fund for remedial action costs.
-In addition to providing reimbursement for remedial action costs and environmental liability coverage for drycleaners, Fund revenue pays for Illinois EPA's costs for administering the Fund.
+In addition to providing reimbursement for remedial action costs and environmental liability coverage for drycleaners, Fund revenue supports Illinois EPA's administration of the Fund.

 Please see Frequently Asked Questions (FAQs) below.